 DIVERSEcity opens its City Centre (North Surrey) site.

 DIVERSEcity continues its growth in programs and services.
-When COVID-19 hit, we pivoted to offer virtual services in everything from counselling to settlement to employment, recognizing that our clients need our support perhaps more than ever before.
+When COVID-19 hit, DIVERSEcity pivoted to offer virtual services in everything from counselling to settlement to employment, recognizing that its clients need support perhaps more than ever before.
 DIVERSEcity Skills Training Centre reaches learners from across the province via WorkBC Centres with its online courses.